 The full form of CT is Computed Tomography.
 The CT scan is a quick tool to examine any disorders or damages in the internal part of our body.
-CT machine is a combination of X Ray and special computer, which examines the bones, tissues and organs.
+CT machine is a combination of X-Ray and a special computer, which examines the bones, tissues, and organs.

-The CT scan provides more detailed picture of the disorders in our body compared to the normal X Ray scan.
+The CT scan provides a more detailed picture of the disorders in our body compared to the normal X-Ray scan.
 It can be done on every body part.

 What are the body parts covered in a CT scan?

-CT Scan is an effective tool to examine the blood vessels, bones and soft tissues present in the different part of our body.
+CT Scan is an effective tool to examine the blood vessels, bones, and soft tissues present in the different parts of our body.
 It can be done on

 Why is a CT done?

 Generally, a CT scan is done during emergencies to evaluate the damages or injuries as it is quick compared to any other imaging technique.
 CT scan is useful to